pmercier-sfdc/HTML5-Background-Video/readme.md

 ## Updates
 - Add support for Zepto
-- Fix resizing algorigthm when attached to a div
+- Fix resizing algorithm when attached to a div
 - Add "position" parameter to keep the video fixed when scrolled through or following the scroll flow. (tested with values "fixed"/"absolute")